DEVELOPMENTAL DISABILITIES SERVICES

 Acquired Brain Injury (ABI) provides services and supports to adults with acquired brain injuries who are working to re-enter community life.
 Services are provided in community settings and focus on obtaining and monitoring needed services.

-Work Matters offers supported employment services which include: person-centered job planning, individualized job placement, skills training and on-going supports.
+Offers supported employment services which include: person-centered job planning, individualized job placement, skills training and on-going supports.
 Consumers with or without waiver resources may receive these services.
 Job seekers are assisted to secure and maintain both customized and labor market positions in an integrated setting.